beaioun/opensearch-benchmark-workloads/vectorsearch/README.md

     --kill-running-processes
 ```

-## Current Procedures
+## Current Scenarios

 ### No Train Test

-The No Train Test procedure is used to test vector search indices which requires no training.
+The No Train Scenario is used to test vector search indices which requires no training.
 You can define the underlying configuration of the vector search algorithm like specific engine, space type, etc... as
 method definition .
 Check [vector search method definitions]([https://opensearch.org/docs/latest/search-plugins/knn/knn-index/#method-definitions)
 for more details.